Change the search path in the Xcode project with the configuration settings file

 Configure the search path

-For developing iOS apps and macOS apps, the following three configurations are used for the search paths in general.
+For developing iOS and macOS apps, the following three configurations are generally used for the search paths.

 • Framework Search Paths